jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/6_State_Of_Art.typ

 A significant advantage of this configuration is the efficient utilization of available space within the aircraft.
 In contrast, non-structure-integrated hydrogen tanks are typically placed within the aircraft, often in the fuselage
 @Eissele2023 @Prewitz2023 @Huete2022 @Cipolla2022, although they could potentially be located within the wing @Huete2021.
 The key distinction is that these non-structure-integrated tanks do not serve a dual purpose.
-They solely store fuel without structurally alleviating any other part of the aircraf.
+They solely store fuel without structurally alleviating any other part of the aircraft.
 In other words, they do not share loads with other aircraft components.

-An alternative approach involves integrating the tanks within the fuselage rather than the wings, as is the case with #glspl("swith").
+An alternative solution involves integrating the tanks within the fuselage rather than the wings, as is the case with #glspl("swith").
 Illustrative variations of this approach are given in @fig_3.

 #figure(
   image("../../../1_Data/2_Figs/0_Content/0_Chap/2_Fuselage_Integration.jpg",